Memoirs...

 1979

 MERSEY PIRATE - A most innovative children's programme broadcast live every Saturday morning from the Royal Iris ferry boat, which was actually sailing up and down the river during transmission.
 Duggie Brown played the captain - I was the French chef (Pierre le Oui Oui).
 It included mainly live items with some prerecorded sketches and songs.
 I used to demonstrate recipes musically as parodies of well known songs eg: "September In the Rain" was used for Quiche Lorraine.
 I bought our first video recorder so I could watch the programme when I got home later on Saturday.
 Unfortunately, half of the series was lost due to industrial action over use of steadicams.
+Here I am with a musical recipe recorded on that very machine:

 CORONATION STREET - I played a chauffeur who took Hilda and Stan on their second honeymoon.
 This was the original 3/4 scale set next to Water Street, and I can remember turning the Daimler under the bridge and stopping dead - there was a brick wall in the way.
 Link to: Who's who in Coronation Street